 Emergency Notification Systems and Crime Alerts

-The University will immediately notify the entire campus community, including those at the Institute of Marine Sciences in Morehead City, after confirming a significant emergency or dangerous situation involving an immediate threat to health or safety is occurring on campus.
-In those instances, the University will, without delay and considering the safety of the community, determine the content of the notification and activate the notification system.
+UNC Police is responsible for confirming that a significant emergency or dangerous situation involving an immediate threat to health or safety is occurring on campus, in conjunction with local first responders and University administrators as needed.
+Upon confirming the emergency, the University will immediately notify the entire campus community, including those at the Institute of Marine Sciences in Morehead City, the University will, without delay and considering the safety of the community, determine the content of the notification and activate the notification system.
 However, if in the professional judgment of responsible authorities issuing an emergency notification would compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency, the notification may be delayed.
-In those cases, the University’s Chief of Police, or the ranking UNC Police officer in charge during his/her absence, will be notified and once the potentially compromising situation has been addressed the emergency notification will be issued immediately.
+In those cases, the University’s chief of UNC Police, or the ranking UNC Police officer in charge during the chief’s absence, will be notified and once the potentially compromising situation has been addressed the emergency notification will be issued immediately.

 Unless the cellphone in question is provided and paid for by the University, the phone number will be treated as confidential information.
 Providing the phone number will not result in it becoming public, unless the number is marked as “public.”
 The University will only send text messages for a test and in an emergency.
 In addition, the University communicates by updating Alert Carolina and the University’s homepage, which triggers updates on official UNC-Chapel Hill Twitter and Facebook accounts, including the UNC Police accounts.

-Other means of communication are campus wide email, the Adverse Weather and Emergency Phone Line for recorded information, the University Access Channel (Chapel Hill Time Warner Cable Channel 4) along with other campus cable television channels and news releases for campus and local media.
+Other means of communication are campuswide email, the Adverse Weather and Emergency Phone Line for recorded information, the University Access Channel (Chapel Hill Spectrum Channel 4) along with other campus cable television channels and news releases for campus and local media.

-Through the Department of Environment, Health and Safety, the University maintains emergency planning and evacuation procedures.
+Through the Environment, Health and Safety department (EHS), the University maintains emergency planning and evacuation procedures.
 More information about evacuation planning can be found on the EHS website.

 As mentioned previously, the University reminds you to report crimes to UNC Police.
 The University’s assigned leadership will issue a Crime Alert to notify the campus community of any Clery Act crime that poses a serious or continuing danger to the campus community.
 The Crime Alert will be issued as soon as the information is available so people can protect themselves and/or their property from similar crimes.